Does the 30-30-30 Diet Help With Weight Loss?

 Is the 30-30-30 Diet Safe and Effective?

-Crash diets usually end in more weight gain than when you started.
-For those who have tried many options without success and need to lose 50 pounds or more, bariatric surgery can be a safe and effective option.
+For those who have tried to lose weight without success and need to lose 50 pounds or more, bariatric surgery can be a safe and effective option.
+Multiple benefits of weight-loss surgery make it a good choice for people with obesity:

 Next Steps & Resources: